 Your Lawyer Will Help You Make the Connection

-Los Angeles workplace retaliation lawyers are experts in making retaliation cases against employers.
+Lawyers well-versed in retaliation cases are experts in taking legal action against employers.
 The Los Angeles workplace lawyer you hire will sit down with you and review the details of your case.
 They will look at all the evidence that has been accumulated in the case and will also launch their own investigation into the company.
-Los Angeles workplace retaliation lawyers have the investigative resources to determine the people behind your firing, demotion, or other retaliatory action.
+Lawyers have the investigative resources to determine the people behind your firing, demotion, or other retaliatory action.

-The employment retaliation attorney Los Angeles you hire will build your case based on the following factors:
+The unjust retaliation attorney in Los Angeles you hire will build your case based on the following factors:

 - Timing: an adverse action that comes right after your employee complaint makes retaliation the more likely explanation